ofirpress/ofirpress.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm Ofir, currently finishing my masters degree at Tel-Aviv University's Deep Learning Lab.
 My main focus is on using deep learning for natural language processing.
 The tasks which I spend the most time on are language modeling, translation and language generation.
+Previously, I completed my bachelor's degree in math \ computer science and worked as a software developer.

 ### Publications